XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Multi-signing has been enabled by an [**Amendment**](concept-amendments.html) to the Ripple Consensus Protocol since 2016-06-27.

-If you want to use multi-signing with `rippled` in [stand-alone mode](concept-stand-alone-mode.html) or on a [parallel network](tutorial-rippled-setup.html#parallel-networks), you must either advance to ledger 256 (past the first amendment vote), or force the MultiSign feature to be enabled.
+If you want to use multi-signing with `rippled` with a fresh ledger in [stand-alone mode](concept-stand-alone-mode.html), you must force the MultiSign feature to be enabled.
 You can check the status of the MultiSign amendment using the [`feature` command](reference-rippled.html#feature).

-To force the multi-signing feature to be enabled, add the following stanza to your `rippled.cfg`:
+To force the multi-signing feature to be enabled, add the following stanza to your `rippled.cfg`: <!--{# TODO: Link to rippled.cfg docs when those exist. #}-->

     [features]
     MultiSign